michaelpatrickpurcell/prophecy/README.md

 #### Sketching Scenes
 The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the story that they will tell about the Characters.
 To Sketch a Scene the players will establish the Setting, define the Objective, and assign the Difficulty Rating for the Scene.

+The players should use an oval drawn on the butcher paper to represent each Scene.
+The oval that represents a Scene should be labelled with that Scene's Objective and Difficulty Rating.
+The players should draw lines connecting the oval that represents each Scene to the ovals that represent its Precursors.

 <!-- __Example__

 Ruth wants to cross the border between two neighbouring kingdoms.
 It is "Dusk" when she makes her way to a "Remote" border crossing on the outskirts of a small town.
 The border is defended by a garrison of soldiers from the "Local Militia" and the guard on duty when Ruth arrives is well-known to have a "Sterling Reputation".
 The garrison is on "High Alert" and it will be fairly difficult for Ruth to convince the guard to let her pass.
 The Difficulty Rating of the scene is _d = 3_. -->